-Inside the workbench, you should come across the following window while applying this boundary condition:
+Inside the Workbench, you should come across the following settings panel while applying this boundary condition.

 The (Pt) Ambient pressure will be asked for only when the simulation has Compressible switch toggled-on.
 In this case. your pressure is absolute and not gauge pressure which works for incompressible simulations using Boussinesq Approximation.

 Additional options for radiation will be present too for radiation toggled-on.